05 January 2021

 The perfect remedy for a cold dark January night is a Burns Supper.
 This is especially true if Burns Night marks the end of your dry or drier January (it's basically over, right?!).
 For many Burns Night revellers, the pièce de résistance will be the arrival of the haggis.
 Haggis is gamey, rich and peppery.
 This is also true of vegetarian alternatives.
 To match its punchy flavour, you need a strong and maybe even sweet beer, much like the flavour profile you find in Dutch and Belgian Trappist beers.

-As mentioned, if you serve haggis, you will need a strong and maybe even sweet beer.
+On of the best beer and food pairings for Burn's Night is haggis.
+For this, you'll need a strong and maybe even sweet beer.
 Instantly, strong Belgian beers spring to mind, the Tripels and strong Blonds.
 You'll see from these styles that from 8.0% upwards, alcohol plays a fundamental role in the taste and in the whole experience of beer.
 You could even ramp up the intensity with a barley wine, Quadrupel or strong Belgian brown beer, but be wary, these generally start at 8.0% and go up to 12.0%.
 Let's take a look at a few specific examples.

 Starting off with a strong one, available in the Abbey and Trappist Case and seasonally in SUB Keg.
 This tasty and rich Dutch beer is a powerful, warming beer with strong aromas of toffee, caramel, and dried fruit.
 It's indulgent and spiced, a great match to spicy, fat-rich haggis.